Teddy Taylor: Later life

+In 1968 Taylor published a novel entitled Hearts of Stone.

 Taylor was interviewed in 2012 as part of The History of Parliament's oral history project.
 Taylor campaigned for a 'leave' vote in the 2016 United Kingdom European Union membership referendum.

 In 1996 the US industrial metal band Ministry released the album Filth Pig, which derives its name from Taylor describing the band's singer Al Jourgensen as a "filthy pig" in the Houses of Parliament.

 Personal life and death

 In 1970, Taylor married Sheila Duncan, and they had three children.

 Taylor was a fan of Bob Marley.

 Taylor's health declined at the end of his life due to Alzheimer's disease and chronic obstructive pulmonary disease.
 He was a heavy smoker.
 He died from complications of pneumonia and septicaemia at Southend University Hospital on 20 September 2017, at the age of 80.